parsaeisa/Notes/Software engineering/Brokers/Rabbit.md

 Exchange need to be made seperatedly like topics.

-Messages are always published to an exchange and then that exchange decides where to forward it.
+Messages are always published to an exchange and then that exchange decides which message queue bind it to.

+* **Binding** sits between exchanges and message queues.

 Each publish method takes an exchange as input to publish messages to.